Continuous-variable quantum communication: Preliminaries

 It is also possible to remove only the trust assumption on the measurement devices, which can rule out quantum hacking attacks on the detectors.
-Such attacks are more likely to happen since the detectors are susceptible to incoming light, potentially manipulated by an attacker.
-In this intermediate approach, called \textit{measurement-device independent} (MDI) QKD, the trusted parties only send their modulated states to a middle station, which then performs a Bell-type measurement and announces the outcomes, allowing the trusted parties to establish correlations on their data, sufficient for distilling a secret key~\cite{Lo2012,Braunstein2012}.
+Such attacks are more likely to happen since the detectors are susceptible to incoming light that is potentially manipulated by an attacker.
+In this intermediate approach, called \textit{measurement-device-independent} (MDI) QKD, the trusted parties send their modulated states only to a middle station, which then performs a Bell-type measurement and announces the outcomes, allowing the trusted parties to establish correlations on their data, sufficient for distilling a secret key~\cite{Lo2012,Braunstein2012}.
 The detection can then be assumed to be under the full control of an eavesdropper because tampering with the detection outcomes can be revealed by the trusted parties.
-While managing to rule out the attacks on the measurement devices, the MDI protocols also generally offer higher robustness and better performance compared to DI QKD.
+While managing to rule out the attacks on the measurement devices, the MDI protocols also generally offer higher robustness and better performance than DI QKD.
+Another intermediate scenario is possible in which only one of the trusted parties trusts their measurement apparatus, which is the case of \textit{one-sided device-independent} protocols (1sDI)~\cite{Branciard2012}